lcrestez-dn/linux/Documentation/networking/tcp_authopt.rst

  * Address binding is optional, by default keys match all addresses
  * Local address is ignored, matching is done by remote address
  * Ports are ignored
+ * It is possible to match a specific VRF by l3index (default is to ignore)

 RFC5925 requires that key ids do not overlap when tcp identifiers (addr/port) overlap.
 This is not enforced by linux, configuring ambiguous keys will result